About

 Exam Format

 Key for Schools is made up of three papers developed to test your English skills.
-You can see exactly what is in each paper by clicking here.
+Click to find sample papers.

 Paper 1: Reading and Writing